-Will cricket still be a religion in India?
+<b>Will cricket still be a religion in India?</b>

 Cricket is considered a religion in India and Sachin Tendulkar, the god.
 No country worships the game and the players, especially Sachin, like in India.
 Perhaps, it is the only religion that brings the people of India under one roof and a stand in unity, regardless of their creed, belief, sex, caste, etc.

 So, what happens to the game if the god quits?
 One has never heard of a religion without a god, and it is hard to fathom one.
 So, will cricket be the same in India?
 Hard questions to answer but India will have to face the reality, someday for sure, that cricket will be without its god, Sachin Ramesh Tendulkar.

 Over 33,000 international runs, 100 international hundreds, the first player ever to score a double century in the ODIs – a feat like no other and one that would probably never be matched.
 Every run that he scores in is a record in the making, and it would be hard to imagine that the runs scored from the blades of his willow will come to an end.